Skip to content

 ls

 Lists directory contents.
-By default it prints entries in columns with colorized names.
+By default it prints entries in columns and supports hidden entries, long listing mode, time sorting, recursion, and simple wildcards.

 Syntax